jaspersong/Project_CS-4500/report/doc.md

 optionally columns and rows can be named by strings.
 The valid types are represented by the chars 'S', 'B', 'I' and 'F'.

+#### CS4500-A1-part1

+The folder contains code for the sorer application created by team CS4500ne.
+As it stands, the folder is a git submodule within the project and then treated as a library.
+As a result, this project aims to maintain complete fidelity to the original source code without making any modifications to the original source code.
+In order to integrate the sorer into the project, the class `SorerIntegrator` was created to transform the data read from the sorer into a DataFrame.
+In addition, a separation from the object implementation was separated by naming them differently: The library code used `Object`, so the project implementation had to be updated to be `CustomObject` in order to avoid linking issues upon compile time.

 ### Network Folder

 The communication layer was implemented in two pieces: One is the Registrar,